fehnomenal/emit-typed-server-sent-events/README.md

   },
 );

-// You can await the connection. await sse.promise;

 // You can abort the event source.
 This is only available if you didn't pass a `signal` to the `listenToEvents` call. sse.abort();

+// You can await the closing of the connection. await sse.promise;
 ```

 # Development and publishing